 Bottom line: HealthyWage will literally pay you for losing weight.

 Not only are you getting more healthy, you’re also making some money.
 How’s that for motivation?

 - Read our full HealthyWage review, and sign up.

 - Define a goal weight and the amount of time you’ll give yourself to achieve it.

 - Place a bet on yourself ranging from $20 to $500 a month.

 Depending on how much you have to lose, how long you give yourself to do it and how much money you put on the table, you could win up to $10,000!

-Teresa Suarez lost 68 pounds -- and made over $2,400.
+Wondering if it can really work?
+We talked to one woman, Teresa Suarez, who lost 68 pounds -- and made over $2,400.

-20. Get Automatic Rewards...
-For Living LIfe
+18. Get Automatic Rewards... for Living Life

 Pssstt… We’ve got a secret.